Thomas Grønfeldt Senger, Scuba Instructor

 Full Face Diving Mask

-Full-face dive masks are looking to be the next big thing in diving.
+The full-face dive masks are the next big thing in diving!

 Here's the Pros and cons of scuba diving with a full face mask.

-Previously only the domain of scientific and commercial divers, a small but growing number of recreational divers are making the switch to full-face diving masks.
+Previously full face diving masks was reserved for scientific and commercial divers, but today a growing number of recreational divers are making the switch to full-face diving masks.

 What is a full-face mask?